In Depth Baby Product Reviews Led by a Pediatrician

 Lighten the load with the J World New York Sunrise Rolling Backpack.
 This contender is full of features like wheels, organization, and versatility, like no other contender in our review.
 If you prefer to take a break from rolling, clip the padded shoulder straps into place and wear it backpack-style.
 The main compartment is roomy, and the front pocket is overflowing with extras.
 The adjustable handle extends to 34 or 39 inches to accommodate a variety of user heights.

 This pack costs more than most of the competition, which means it might be prohibitive for smaller budgets.
 However, the standout features and quality seem to justify the added cost, depending on your needs or goals.
-We think the J World New York Sunrise Rolling Backpack is best for older children with a greater need for bringing books and supplies back and forth to school.
-The additional comfort and durability will be appreciated, as we suspect it can make it all year without a replacement.
-Some schools don't allow rolling bags and the VASCHY Preschool Backpack might be a better consideration.
+We think the J World New York Sunrise Rolling Backpack is best for older children who need to bring books and supplies back and forth to school.
+The additional comfort and durability will be appreciated, as we suspect it can last all year without a replacement.
+Some schools don't allow rolling bags, and the VASCHY Preschool Backpack might be a better consideration.

 Side Pocket(s): Yes | Size/Capacity: 11x5x12/10.8L